damianoazzolini/damianoazzolini.github.io/_posts/2021-12-22-PrologGlossary.md

 grass:- sun.
 friend(a,b):- knows(a,b).
 ```

-The intuitive meaning is that: if the body is true then the head is also true.
+The intuitive meaning is: if the body is true then the head is also true.
 We can insert multiple terms in the body, by separating them with commas
 ```
 a:- b,c.
 ```

-So, a is true if both b and c are true.
+So, `a` is true if both `b` and `c` are true.
-Comma stands for conjunction.
+Commas between terms stand for conjunction (all the terms in the body must be true to make the head true).
+Each term in the body of a rule is also called *goal*.

 If the body is empty, the neck operator is omitted and the rule is called *fact*.

 A *clause* is a rule or a fact.

 Facts denote which is true in the domain of interest since, in Prolog, what is
 not explicitly stated is considered false.

 ## Useful References